-7.10 Teaching Safeguarding to Pupils - Curriculum Coverage
+11. Teaching Safeguarding to Pupils - Curriculum Coverage

-Pupils are taught about how to keep themselves safe including online and the issues surrounding the sharing of nudes and semi-nudes as part of our (PSHE/Personal Develop Curriculum and computing programmes).
-The programme is fully inclusive and developed to be age and stage of development appropriate, especially when considering the needs of children with SEND and other vulnerabilities.
+- 11.1.
+Pupils are taught about how to keep themselves safe including online and the issues surrounding the sharing of nudes and semi-nudes as part of our curriculum (e.g. PSHE lessons/Personal Development Curriculum and computing programmes).
+The programme is fully inclusive and developed to be age and stage of development appropriate, especially when considering the needs of children with SEND and other vulnerabilities. - 11.2.
 To support pupils to understand the risks relevant topics will be included within Relationships Education (for all primary pupils), and Relationships and Sex Education (for all secondary pupils) and Health Education (for all primary and secondary pupils).
-In teaching these subjects schools will have regard to the statutory guidance.

-Teaching in relation to the sharing of nudes and semi-nudes covers the following:

-- What it is

-- How it is most likely to be encountered
+In teaching these subjects the school/academy will have regard to the statutory guidance. - 11.3.
+Teaching in relation to the sharing of nudes and semi-nudes covers the following: - What it is - How it is most likely to be encountered

-- The consequences of requesting, forwarding or providing such images, including when it is and is not abusive and when it may be deemed as online sexual harassment

-- Issues of legality

-- The risk of damage to people's feelings and reputation

-Pupils also learn the strategies and skills needed to manage:

-Specific requests or pressure to provide (or forward) such images

-• The receipt of such images

-This policy on the sharing of nudes and semi-nudes is also shared with pupils so they are aware of the processes the school will follow in the event of an incident.
+- The consequences of requesting, forwarding or providing such images, including when it is and is not abusive and when it may be deemed as online sexual harassment - Issues of legality - The risk of damage to people's feelings and reputation - 11.4.
+Pupils also learn the strategies and skills needed to manage: - Specific requests or pressure to provide (or forward) such images - The receipt of such images - 11.5.
+This policy on the sharing of nudes and semi-nudes is also shared with pupils so they are aware of the processes the school/academy will follow in the event of an incident.

-7.11 Reporting Systems for our Pupils
+12. Reporting Systems for our Pupils

-Where there is a safeguarding concern, we will take the child's wishes and feelings into account when determining what action to take and what services to provide.

-We recognise the importance of ensuring pupils feel safe and comfortable to come forward and report any concerns and/or allegations.

-To achieve this, we will:

-- Put systems in place for pupils to confidently report concerns about abuse including anonymous reporting - Ensure our reporting systems are well promoted, easily understood and easily accessible for pupils - Make it clear to pupils that their concerns will be taken seriously, and that they can safely express their views and give feedback
+- 12.1.
+Where there is a safeguarding concern, we will take the child's wishes and feelings into account when determining what action to take and what services to provide. - 12.2.
+We recognise the importance of ensuring pupils feel safe and comfortable to come forward and report any concerns and/or allegations. - 12.3.
+To achieve this, we will: - Put systems in place for pupils to confidently report concerns about abuse including anonymous reporting - Ensure our reporting systems are well promoted, easily understood and easily accessible for pupils - Make it clear to pupils that their concerns will be taken seriously, and that they can safely express their views and give feedback - 12.4.
+Please refer to Appendix 5 for details of how pupils can report concerns.